 International comparison tables (World Obesity - formerly IOTF, or Cole et al., 2000) were used to determine the categories.
 The curves were standardised to values at the age of 18.
 A BMI < 18.5 represents underweight, BMI 18.5-25 normal weight, BMI 25-30 overweight and BMI > 30 obesity.

-Since the 2005/06 school year, the BMI monitoring of Health Promotion Switzerland, in collaboration with the school medical services, has carried out comprehensive surveys of the BMI of schoolchildren in the cities of Bern, Basel and Zurich.
+Since the 2005/06 school year, the BMI monitoring of Health Promotion Switzerland, in collaboration with the school medical services, has carried out comprehensive surveys of the BMI of schoolchildren in the cities of Bern, Basel and Zurich (BMI Monitoring).
 These data provide a differentiated picture of the development of overweight and obesity over time by school level, gender and social background and may be used in addition to the data provided in this indicator.

 Federal Office of Public Health FOPH